ctsag/chef/doc/working-with-test-kitchen.md

 kitchen list
 ```

-Creating all Kitchen instances (this will probably take a while)
+Creating all Kitchen instances (this will probably take a while).
+We can work with a specific instance by providing its name or part of it as an argument, otherwise this will create all instances.

 ```bash
 cd ~/chef/cookbooks/nothingness